How to Get Rid of Thrips on Roses, Citrus & More

 Thrips feeding inside tight buds can distort petals and cause browning, leading to blooms that open poorly or look scorched.

 Thrips are more common inside flowers and buds and often leave black specks (droppings).
 Spider mites usually cause stippling on leaves and may leave fine webbing.
+Learn how to identify and treat spider mites here.

 The scarring on the peel stays, but it is usually cosmetic.
 The fruit inside is typically fine.